Everyone! Sh*t just got real!

 While this is an exciting announcement, consultation is only the first step, so we encourage everyone who supports these proposals to take the time to make a submission.
 The consultation is open for six weeks (until 4 October 2019, 5pm).

 Let’s make our community voice heard loud and clear!
 The Rubbish Trip will be making our submission public to help others make submissions too.
+You can find our other resources to help you make a submission here.

 Huge recognition to those who have been pushing for this moment for some time, including Warren Snow, Trisia Farrelly, New Zealand Product Stewardship Council, Zero Waste Network Aotearoa, The Kiwi Bottle Drive, Marty Hoffart, Para Kore, Denise Roche and SO MANY MORE people and organisations.